rxantos/tubras/tools/irrb/doc/skyboxdome.rst

 	**Sphere Pct** - The percentage of the sphere to generate.
 A value of 1.0 generates exactly the upper hemisphere.
 1.1 will generate slightly more, and 2.0 will generate a full sphere.
-It is sometimes useful to use a value slightly bigger than 1 to avoid a gap between some ground place and the sky.
+It is sometimes useful to use a value slightly bigger than 1 to avoid a gap between the ground and sky.

 	**Radius** - The size of the sphere in "units".